esp-rs/book/src/getting-started/tooling/esp-generate.md

 # `esp-generate`

-[`esp-generate`][esp-generate] is a template generation tool that assists users in creating a functional project with most of their desired configurations pre-applied.
+[`esp-generate`][esp-generate] is a project generation tool that assists users in creating a functional project with most of their desired configurations pre-applied.

 ## Installation
 To install `esp-generate`: